Every free basic convex semi-algebraic set has an LMI representation: Separating Monic Linear Pencils

-In this section we develop a Hahn-Banach separation theorem for the (matrix) convex bounded nc basic semi-algebraic set $\cD_p$.
-See Theorem \ref{prop:Lindepm} in Subsection \ref{subsec:dominate}.
-A version of the Effros-Winkler separation Theorem is the topic of the first subsection.
+This section develops a refinement of the matricial Hahn-Banach separation theorem of Effros-Winkler for the graded set $\cD_p$, Proposition \ref{prop:Lindepm} in Subsection \ref{subsec:dominate}.
+A version of the Effros-Winkler separation theorem is the topic of the first subsection.